-Bilingualism doesn?t hamper language abilities of children with autism: researchOctober 6th, 2011 in Psychology & Psychiatry /
+Bilingualism doesn?t hamper language abilities of children with autism: researchOctober 6, 2011 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress) -- Bilingual children with autism spectrum disorder (ASD) acquire vocabularies just as rich as monolingual children with ASD, according to research by a bilingualism expert at the University of British Columbia.